sagemath/trac_to_gh/Issue 2894.md

 # Issue 2894: notebook -- cache elements to improve the speed of get_cell()

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2894

 Original creator: boothby